You are what you eat so therefore, the healthier you eat, the healthier you will be.

 Some patients using the ED drugs Viagra, Cialis or Levitra have reported sudden hearing loss (temporary or permanent), sometimes with ringing in the ears and dizziness.
 The FDA has asked manufacturers of these drugs to more prominently display warnings about this potential side effect.
-If you have sudden hear loss while taking an ED drug, immediately stop using it and seek medical attention.
-(Source: Janet Woodcock, MD, chief-medical officer, FDA's Center for Drug Evaluation and Research, Washington, DC.
+If you have sudden hearing loss while taking an ED drug, immediately stop using it and seek medical attention.
+(Source: Janet Woodcock, MD, chief medical officer, FDA's Center for Drug Evaluation and Research, Washington, DC.

 Cell Phones Linked to Hearing Loss

 A study conducted by Naresh K. Panda, MS, DNB (Diplomate of the National Board of Examinations, New Delhi, equivalent to an MD), FRCSEd, professor and head, department of otolaryngology, at the Postgraduate Institute of Medical Education and Research in Chandigarh, India, which found an association between cell phone use and hearing loss.